kyler-swanson/chattybox/README.md

 ## Getting Started

-To get started with ChattyBox, you'll need to do the following:
+To get started with **chattybox**, you'll need to do the following:

 Clone the repository to your local machine: